eyobodega/Comparing-Microcontrollers/README.md

   - ATEMGA328P mounted on grove board
   - pic 32 (simulation due to hardware constraints)

-The task focused on comparing the processors and the vechile to do this was a morse code translator that translated inputs to LED lights (helped with buzzer noises)
+I focused on comparing the processors and the vechile to do this was a morse code translator that translated inputs to LED lights (helped with buzzer noises)

 For more detailed information, references, study please refer to the PDF 'Project report' in this repo